 This website publication is a result of a collaborative effort between school improvement consultants across the state of Michigan.
 Our hope is to place in the hands of teachers, administrators, and all members of educational communities a practical timeline and related resources for the school improvement cycle.
 The left menu contains three different methods of site navigation with side menu bars that should "pop out" as you scroll over them.
 We suggest visiting the "Getting Started" page and/or the MVU online overview if you're new to the process.
-Veterans may wish to jump into the required reports (left menu) or the current 2015/16 monthly checklist which is now a live Google Doc.
-The previous PDF version is also still available 2014/15 month-by-month checklist (PDF).
+Veterans may wish to jump into the required reports (left menu) or the current Fall month-to-month checklist, Winter checklist, or Spring check list (coming soon) which is now a live Google Doc.
+The previous PDF version is also still available 2015/16 month-by-month checklist (PDF).

 NOTE: Any Orange Button or Orange Font word/phrase is a hyperlink that will take you elsewhere in the site or to other resources.